Yershat/Historic-data-on-Cause-of-Death/Dynamic_pie_chart/readme.md

-Pie chart shows top 10 causes of deaths given a country.
+Pie chart shows top 10 causes of deaths given a country.<br />

 The country name can be manipulated.
-File contains data on more 200 countries.
+File contains data on more 200 countries.<br />

-Below the gifы you can see the list of countries for which data is available.
-Similar charts will be generated if country name is changed in the script.
+Below the gifs you can see the list of countries for which data is available.
+Similar charts will be generated if country name is changed in the script.<br />

 **Kazakhstan**.
 Speed x2
 ![](https://github.com/Yershat/gifs/blob/master/pie%20chart/dynamic_pie_chart_Kazakhstan.gif)